jomaway/typst-gentle-clues/docs.typ

   + Import the package like this:
     #import_statement

   + *Optional:* Change the default settings for all clues if desired.
-See @gentle-clues-example.
+See @gentle-clues-example[Example].
   +
     #ex[
       Use a predefined clue without any options